hguo/vortexfinder2/README.md

 ## Introduction ##

-A standalone tool and ParaView plugins to analyze and visualize vortices in Condor2/GLGPU data
+Tools to analyze and visualize vorticies in time-dependent Ginzburg-Landau (TDGL) superconductor simulation data.
+Output data from two simulation models are supported, namely GLGPU and Condor2.
+GLGPU and Condor2 are based on structured grid and unstructured grid, respectively.

-We provide a set of tools:
+A set of tools are provided:

 * Standalone command-line tools for extracting and tracking vortices
-* Standalone OpenGL-based GUI for visualizing vortices
+* Standalone Qt and OpenGL based GUI for visualizing vortices
 * ParaView plugins for analyzing and visualizing vorticies

 ## Build Guidelines ##